 22 How Cases are Published

-It is helpful to know how judgments are published in Australia when undertaking research in case law.
+It is helpful to know how judgments are published in Australia to help determine the difference between the cases you find when researching.

 Which courts produce written decisions?

-• significantly modify an existing principle of law
+• significantly modifies an existing principle of law

-• apply an established principle in a new area
+• applies an established principle in a new area

-• define or interpret legislation or legal terms or be particularly instructive.
+• defines or interprets legislation or legal terms in a particularly instructive way.

 Which version of the judgment should be used?